wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-detailed-troubleshoot-ssh-connection.md

 If you haven't done so already, follow the instructions [to reset a password or SSH for Linux-based virtual machines](/documentation/articles/virtual-machines-linux-classic-reset-access/).

 Try connecting from your computer again.
-If it still fails, these are some of the possible issues:
+If it still fails, the following are some of the possible issues:

 - The SSH service is not running on the target virtual machine.
 - The SSH service is not listening on TCP port 22.
 To test this, install a telnet client on your local computer and run "telnet *cloudServiceName*.chinacloudapp.cn 22".
-This will determine if the virtual machine allows inbound and outbound communication to the SSH endpoint.
+This determines if the virtual machine allows inbound and outbound communication to the SSH endpoint.
 - The local firewall on the target virtual machine has rules that are preventing inbound or outbound SSH traffic.
 - Intrusion detection or network monitoring software that's running on the Azure virtual machine is preventing SSH connections.